|Learn how to foster the assets that contribute to the healthy development of children and adolescents.

 - Asset development aims at long-term social change.
 With its focus on the next generation, and on a change of attitudes and behavior on the part of all community members, an asset development approach can have long-term and lasting positive effects.

 - Asset development can address a broad range of issues.
-School failure, the dropout rate, youth crime, adolescent substance abuse, teen pregnancy – all of these and more can be positively affected by the current and ongoing provision of more assets for youth, and by the resulting changes in community attitudes and behavior.
+School failure, the dropout rate, youth crime, adolescent substance use, teen pregnancy – all of these and more can be positively affected by the current and ongoing provision of more assets for youth, and by the resulting changes in community attitudes and behavior.

 - Asset development can increase community cohesiveness.
 Because it concentrates on continuity and on preparing the next generation, an asset development approach can pull in virtually the whole community to work toward preparing for its future.
 That not only heightens the awareness of the meaning of a community among those involved, but creates a sense of purpose as well.
 People aren’t just solving a problem – they’re moving forward into the future as a community.